Optimize the LCP Resource Load Delay

 • SEO Impact: As part of the Core Web Vitals, LCP affects your website's search engine rankings.
 Reducing load delay can help improve your LCP score and potentially boost your SEO performance

-• Conversion Rates: Faster-loading pages tend to have higher conversion rates.
+• Conversion & Bounce Rates: The load for ecommerce sites usually means the time between first presentation and the main product image.
+Sites with fast product images tend to have higher conversion rates.
 By minimizing load delay, you increase the chances of engaging users before they lose interest.

 How to detect resource load delay